guilhermecaixeta/World.Holiday/README.md

   * Add support to new countries: Spain and Canada
   * Add code quality
   * Add cake support to automate the pipeline
+  * Add new extension methods to get holidays, in intervel and from the currently date
+  * Add new exceptions
+  * Add unity tests
+  * The package it's did restructured to support more than one holiday per day
+  * the Locale has been changed to ECulture
+  * The name of holidays can e accessed in EHolidaysName
   * If one day has more than one holiday, the names of all holidays could be accessed in:
     ```
     "DateTimeHoliday":{